 - Put chamomile the tea bag in water when it warm and on his eye clean it 3 times a day with the tea bag it will go in day or 2 🙂 good luck.ps has to be pure chamomile though.
 Irma

-Practice on yourself
+Practice on yourself with saline

 - If you are going to use drops I would recommend getting some saline drops from the chemist and practicing on yourself first until you can do it really quickly.
 I’ve got contact lenses so found that when my son needed drops I could get them in very fast but my husband was bloody hopeless.